Gilbert Arenas: 2003–04 season

-After the 2002–2003 season, Arenas became a restricted free agent.
-He reportedly flipped a coin to decide among several teams seeking to sign him, including the Wizards, Warriors, and Los Angeles Clippers.
-The Washington Wizards offered him a six-year, $60 million contract.
+After the 2002–03 season, Arenas became a restricted free agent.
+He reportedly flipped a coin to decide among several teams seeking to sign him, including the Wizards, Warriors, and Clippers.
+The Washington Wizards offered him a six-year, $60 million contract making him the face of the franchise after just turning 21 years old.
 The Warriors were unable to match this offer because they were over the salary cap and because Arenas was a second-round pick.
 If Arenas had been drafted in the first round, the salary cap had exceptions that would have allowed the Warriors to match the offer sheet.
 The "Gilbert Arenas Rule" was later created to allow teams to re-sign restricted free agents who were not first-round picks.
-Arenas battled a strained abdominal muscle injury all season.
+Arenas battled a strained abdominal muscle injury all season which would cause him to have only to start 52 games in his first year in Washington and constantly sitting on the sidelines dropped his shooting percentage instead of breaking out into the franchise cornerstones in his first year Washington envisioned, Arenas still led the team in PPG and APG.

 2004–05 season

-Arenas teamed up with shooting guard Larry Hughes (22.0 points per game) in 2004–05 to give the Wizards the highest-scoring backcourt duo in the NBA.
+With Arenas being healthy, he teamed up with former teammate guard Larry Hughes (22.0 points per game) in 2004–05 to give the Wizards the highest-scoring backcourt duo in the NBA.
 Arenas was selected for his first NBA All-Star Game.
 He guided the team to a 45-win season and its first playoff berth since 1997.
 Arenas led the team in scoring with 25.5 ppg, finishing seventh in the league in that category.
 He also finished sixth in the league in steals per game in 2004–05 with 2.24 (Hughes led the league with 2.93 steals per game).

 In the fifth game of the first round of the Eastern Conference playoffs in 2005, Arenas hit a 16-foot fadeaway as time expired to give the Wizards a 112–110 win over the Chicago Bulls.
 The Wizards eventually won the series, the franchise's first playoff series victory in more than two decades.
+In the second round, the Wizards were swept by the Miami Heat, who had been the #1 seed in the Eastern Conference.